SHIPS WORLDWIDE/SPEND $150 FOR AUST FREE SHIPPING

 As you may well know, there's no way to hide our affection for all things vintage which shows in almost every facet of our stationery emporium: from our logo to each of our vintage style rubber stamps and paper goods!
 If you’re already acquainted with our vintage-inspired washi tapes, you’ll know they’re uniquely and specifically created for all vintage-loving journallers and crafters.
 The same ones who get as excited (as us!) by the colours, typography and out-of-print styles we love to incorporate into all of our Mic Moc stationery.

-Speaking of our stationery, thank you for the huge response and feedback regarding our new 30 MM wide washi tape range; in this post I want to show you some of the novel ways I’ve discovered I could use the greatly versatile vintage ‘FADED PHOTOS’ washi tape other than on pages!
+Speaking of our stationery, thank you for the huge response and feedback regarding our new 30 MM wide washi tape range; in this post I want to show you some of the novel ways I’ve discovered I could use our greatly versatile vintage ‘FADED PHOTOS’ washi tape and 'Faded Photos 2' washi tape other than sticking them directly on our journal pages!

 I’ve used some aluminium metal rims I happen to have in my stash to create a series of embellishments for my Traveler’s Notebook journal.